Apple of Sodom (song): Background

 At the suggestion of a mutual friend, David Lynch chose Trent Reznor of Nine Inch Nails to produce the soundtrack to his film Lost Highway (1997).
 Lynch wanted the soundtrack to feature well-known artists of his choosing who were inspirational to him, as well as commercially viable.
 Among the artists chosen were Marilyn Manson, Nine Inch Nails, David Bowie, Lou Reed, The Smashing Pumpkins and Rammstein.
 According to John Balance of Coil, a band that was once going to be featured on the soundtrack album, Lynch "wanted David Bowie, he wanted Marilyn Manson, he wanted whoever he could get.
 He just said, 'These people are really big.
 I want this film to be really big.'
 He didn't give a fuck about the integrity."

 When deciding the album's musical direction, Reznor came to the conclusion that it should appeal to fans of Lynch who hate pop music; at the same time, he wanted it to "have some degree of accessibility for the 13-, 14-year-old kid who buys it because I have a new song on it; or for the Smashing Pumpkins fan who buys it for that."
 Lynch met Manson through Reznor.
 After meeting with Lynch, Manson contributed two songs to the soundtrack: "Apple of Sodom", which was written specifically for Lost Highway, and a cover of "I Put a Spell on You" by Screamin' Jay Hawkins; the latter had previously been featured on the band's platinum-selling extended play Smells Like Children (1995).
 Manson told Alternative Press that "Apple of Sodom" is "very much a part of" Antichrist Superstar (1996), despite the fact that it does not appear on that album.

 A rumor circulated that Lynch wanted Manson to contribute more music to the soundtrack than he did.
 However, this has been disputed by Reznor.
 Manson appeared in Lost Highway in a cameo appearance as a pornographic film actor who unknowingly stars in a snuff film.
 The role marked Manson's first appearance in a movie.
 His bandmate Twiggy Ramirez also had a cameo in the film.
-Since Lynch and Manson met during the production of Lost Highway, Lynch has written an introduction to Manson's biography The Long Hard Road Out of Hell (1998), and the two have collaborated on both an art show and a coffee table book titled Genealogies of Pain (2011).
+Since Lynch and Manson met during the production of Lost Highway, Lynch wrote an introduction to Manson's biography The Long Hard Road Out of Hell (1998), and the two collaborated on both an art show and a coffee table book titled Genealogies of Pain (2011).